veyon/docs/admin/reference.rst

 	access to the key files), this option can be selected.
 In this mode no further access control is performed.

 Restrict access to members of specific user groups
 	In this mode access to a computer is restricted to members of specific user groups.
-These authorized user groups can be configured in section :ref:`user groups authorized for computer access`.
+These authorized user groups can be configured in section :ref:`RefAuthorizedUserGroups`.

 Process access control rules
 	This mode allows for a detailed access control using user defined access control rules and offers maximum